 I currently write for San Diego News Group in three newspapers.
 I write restaurant reviews for the La Mesa Times Courier, the Mission Times Courier and the College Times Courier.
 This has been a great opportunity for me to stretch my writing skills and my culinary knowledge.
 (No, I don’t cook.
 That’s my husband Marc’s forte.)

 Next up for 2023, retiring from the School District and traveling to Argentina in their summer (December) to taste the wines and perhaps learn how to dance the Tango.

 Director at Large

 Ramona Valley Wine Region Magazine

-Dave is the previous RVVA Vice President and currently serves as Director at Large.
+Dave currently serves as RVVA Vice President.
 He actively works to grow the wine industry in Ramona Valley as well as Highland Hills and has done so since 2006.
 He also is co-owner and VP of Marketing of Ramona Gold Olive Oil Co., Creative Director and co-founding Board member of the Ramona Art and Wine Festival as well as maintaining a constant involvement with the development and expansion of Ramona’s local events.

 I moved to Ramona in 2011 from La Mesa.
 I soon learned I moved to a burgeoning wine region.

 I joined the RVVA as Friend of the Wineries in 2016 and have been on the marketing committee since.
 My intention is to help introduce people to the valley.